Get Ur Freak On

-"Get Ur Freak On" is a song by American rapper Missy "Misdemeanor" Elliott.
-It was written and produced by Elliott and Timbaland for her third studio album Miss E...
-So Addictive (2001).
+"Get Ur Freak On" is a song by American rapper Missy Elliott (credited on the cover as Missy "Missdemeanor" Elliott).
+It was written and produced by Elliott and Timbaland for her third studio album, Miss E...
+So Addictive (2001), and was released as the album's lead single on March 13, 2001.
 Based on heavy bhangra elements, a popular music and dance form from the region of Punjab in India, the song features a six-note base that is a Punjabi melody played on a tumbi and rhythm and bassline played on tabla.

-Released as the album's first single on March 13, 2001, the track reached number seven on the US Billboard Hot 100 chart.
+"Get Ur Freak On" reached number seven on the US Billboard Hot 100 chart.
 Internationally, "Get Ur Freak On" became a top-10 success in the Netherlands and the United Kingdom, where it became her first solo top-10 hit, peaking at number four.
 A remix of the song featuring Nelly Furtado was a dance club hit during this period.
-On the Billboard magazine issue dated February 21, 2015, "Get Ur Freak On" re-entered at number 40, more than a decade after its original chart run.
-This re-entry was spawned by Missy Elliott's performance at the Super Bowl XLIX halftime show that occurred earlier in the month.
-In 2025, the song was named the greatest of the 21st century by Rolling Stone.
+In February 2015, "Get Ur Freak On" re-entered the Hot 100 at number 40, following Elliott's performance at the Super Bowl XLIX halftime show.
+In 2025, the song was named the greatest of the 21st century by Rolling Stone magazine.

-Background and promotion
+Background

-At the beginning of the song, a man says in Japanese: 「これからみんなでめちゃくちゃ踊って騒ごう、騒ごう。」 "Kore kara minna de mechakucha odotte.
-Sawagou, sawagou".
-Translated into English, it means: "Everyone start dancing together wildly now.
-Let's make some noise, let's make some noise."
-Before the second chorus (after Missy says "Let me throw you some"), the song samples German artist Karunesh’s song “Solitude” from the album Global Spirit.
-The outro of the song features the man who speaks Japanese saying "Ichi, ni, san, shi", translating to "One, two, three, four."
+"Get Ur Freak On" was written and produced by Elliott and longtime collaborator Timbaland for her third studio album, Miss E...
+So Addictive (2001).
+Recorded late in the album’s production, Elliott felt that the project was missing a key element, while Timbaland considered this concern to be overanalyzing.
+During this period, Timbaland experimented with a keyboard, creating a series of sounds that eventually formed the basis for the track that would become "Get Ur Freak On."